wxwisiasdf/TPT-Subframe-Mod/README.md

 - Only show stack tool warning once when holding down on stack.
 - Add stack edit feature.
 - Show subframe debug position in the HUD.
+- Show CRAY FILT mode in the debug HUD.